310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 {% endbubble %}

 {% bubble Hokuto %}
-“Hehe, you're unusually confident of yourself, Yuuki.
+“Fufu, you're unusually confident of yourself, Yuuki.
 It feels reassuring.”

 “As long as we’re all looking in the same direction—looking forward—we’ll be able to break through any wall, and charge onwards.
 We can go anywhere.”
 {% endbubble %}